jozdashh/mips-multicycle/README.md

 # mips-multicycle
-A Multicycle implementation of MIPS using VHDL.
+A Multicycle implementation of the MIPS instruction set architecture using VHDL